garretchristensen/BestPracticesManual/Manual.md

-        that ought, and ought not, to participate in any particular kind of research, based on the ability of members of that class to bear burdens and on the appropriateness of placing further burdens on already burdened persons.‚Äù
+        that ought, and ought not, to participate in any particular kind of research, based on the ability of members of that class to bear burdens and on the appropriateness of placing further burdens on already burdened persons."

-In 1981 the Department of Health and Human Services and the Food and Drug Administration adopted regulations in line with the Belmont report, and 15 federal agencies adopted these regulations (45 CFR part 46) as the ‚ÄúCommon Rule‚Äù in 1991.
+In 1981 the Department of Health and Human Services and the Food and Drug Administration adopted regulations in line with the Belmont report, and 15 federal agencies adopted these regulations (45 CFR part 46) as the "Common Rule" in 1991.
 See <http://www.hhs.gov/ohrp/index.html> for more information.

 In practice, this means that researchers who receive funding from the US